material-motion/material-motion/starmap/specifications/server.md

 The Server will need a variety of hooks in to the system.
 Notably it requires the following **outputs**:

 - List of all Plans types. (the available "motion language")
-- List of all active Runtime instances.
+- List of all active MotionRuntime instances.
 - List of all Director types.
 - List of all active Director instances.
 - Directors can expose configurable settings.
-- For each Runtime:
+- For each MotionRuntime:
   - List of active Executors.
   - List of Plans associated with targets.